Euphorbia milii, the Crown of Thorns plant, is a popular decorative succulent from Madagascar.

 - You can also add components such as sand or perlite to your soil to help break it up.

 - Some gardeners like to add peat moss for both texture and nutrition.

-- If your plant is not getting the nutrients it needs from the soil, add liquid fertilizer.
+- Add liquid fertilizer or cactus-labeled feed if your plant is not getting the nutrients it needs from the soil.
 It’s best to fertilize when first planting using a slow-release fertilizer.
-Afterward, apply half-strength fertilizer as needed until your plant is back to its bright, vibrant self.
+Afterward, apply half-strength fertilizer or nitrogen-rich fertilizer as needed until your plant is back to its bright, vibrant self.

 If you give your crown of thorns plant proper care, it can thrive for years.
 Prevent yellowing by giving your plant the right level of moisture, sunlight, and nutrients.